brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 During my arc at Crunchy, a parallel story has been playing out.
 A solo founder (Alex) bootstrapped what should have been [the greatest unborn unicorn of all time](https://narwallmask.com/), failed fast on it, wasn't discouraged, and went on to start a [new company, Stainless](https://www.stainless.com/).

-One of the main differentiator of Stripe's API was its SDKs.
+One of the main differentiators of Stripe's API was its SDKs.
 Instead of sending random cURL calls with loose parameters and no type checking in Stripe's general direction, you'd have a (mostly) conventional SDK built and ready in the language of your choice.
-It was a huge differentiator, but not cheap to maintain -- I'd imagine the SDKs team at Stripe is up to a few dozen engineers by now, at a cost of easily multiple millions per year.
+It was a huge advantage, but not cheap to maintain -- I'd imagine the SDKs team at Stripe is up to a few dozen engineers by now, at a cost of easily multiple millions per year.

 Stainless' main product is something similar, but made generic so that it functions for anybody with an OpenAPI spec.
 Ship your OpenAPI to Stainless, SDKs ready for your users to plug straight into their software come out the other side.